MicrosoftDocs/sdk-api/sdk-api-src/content/shobjidl_core/nn-shobjidl_core-ipackagedebugsettings.md

 Any debug options set remain in effect until they are cleared or this interface is released.

-For debug settings to take effect on Internet Explorer in the new Windows UI, use "DefaultBrowser_NOPUBLISHERID" as the <i>packageFullName</i> parameter  for  <b>IPackageDebugSettings</b> methods.
+For debug settings to take effect on Internet Explorer in the new Windows UI, use "DefaultBrowser_NOPUBLISHERID" as the <i>packageFullName</i> parameter  for  <a href="https://msdn.microsoft.com/cae72152-c9d2-4791-b3f8-1187fb2a4d6c">IPackageDebugSettings</a> methods.